Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Comparative Analysis of Architectures

 \textbf{Results:} Because we mainly aim to investigate if the DCID architecture can be a good alternative to the CIDwG architecture, here we compare them with each other in terms of overall accuracy performance.
 In order to accomplish that, we first find out the best voting scheme that is to be adopted for DCID architecture.
 To do that, we collect the accuracy results obtained by different voting schemes for different attacks and then calculate the average of these accuracy values.
 The overall comparative performance of the voting schemes in the DCID architecture is outlined in Table~\ref{tbl:overall_performance_voting_schemes_DCID}, and again the best performances are highlighted in gray.
 From the comparative results, it is clear that minority and 80\% voting schemes have shown the poorest accuracy, whereas 50\% voting scheme (followed by 60\% voting scheme) has shown the highest accuracy.
 Therefore, we adopted the 50\% voting scheme for the DCID architecture to compare its overall accuracy performance with that of the CIDwG architecture.

 In order to compare the CIDwG and DCID architectures (with 50\% voting scheme) as a function of the number of distributed nodes, we first collect the accuracy performances obtained with two to nine distributed nodes and then calculate the average of these performances.
 The overall accuracy performance of the DCID architecture is shown in Figure~\ref{fig:distributed_accr_number_ids}.
-Note that the results for other schemes can also be found in\footnotemark[\getrefnumber{url_page}].
-It is worth stating that the corresponding accuracy values obtained by the CIDwG architecture are reported in Figure~\ref{fig:cooperative_accr_number_ids}, and are also indicated in this figure by horizontal red markers for the sake of a clear performance comparison of the two architectures.
+Note that the results for other schemes can also be found in\footnotemark[\value{footnote}].
+It is worth stating that the corresponding accuracy values obtained by the CIDwG architecture (reported in Figure~\ref{fig:cooperative_accr_number_ids}) are also indicated in this figure by horizontal red markers for the sake of a clear performance comparison of two architectures.

-From the results, it can be seen that a better detection accuracy can be reached with DCID architecture, as more distributed nodes are participating for all attack types except IV attack, where a satisfactory performance can already be obtained with even two IDs.
+From the performance with DCID architecture, it can be seen that a better detection accuracy is reached as more distributed nodes are participating for all attack types except IV attack, where a satisfactory performance is already obtained with even two IDs (the highest change is $1.4\times 10^{-3}$).
 It is important to note that the participation of more nodes also increases the reliability of the DCID architecture.
 This is because even if the intruder targets and prohibits some of these nodes from operating, the IDS can still function with a detection performance that may degrade to some extent.
 On the contrary, the major downside of this setting is the reduced average lifetime of the network, as resource-constrained devices periodically extract features.
 Therefore, a trade-off exists for the DCID architecture that should be properly balanced taking into account the detection performance, reliability of the IDS, and constrained nature of the devices.

 When it comes to the comparison of the performances of the architectures, the findings here suggest that, no matter how many nodes are participating, CIDwG outperforms DCID for BH and HF attacks, and a slight performance improvement is also observed when CIDwG architecture with two participating nodes; whereas DCID shows better detection performance for SF, DI, DR, and WP attacks with three or more participating nodes.